adithyarao3103/WebSaver/readme.md

 ## Overview

 WebSaver is a Chrome extension that allows you to save, tag, and organize your browser tabs with accompanying notes.
+It is completely offline and runs locally, and therefore does not compromise your data.

 ## Features

 - Save current tab with custom title
 - Add notes to saved tabs
 - Tag your saved tabs
+- Import/Export saved tabs
 - View and manage saved tabs
 - Delete saved tabs